Introduction to Chemical Products and Processes

  4.3.
 Steam tables (Work.
 4 hrs.)

  5.1.
 Introduction to product and process design.
 5.2.
 Strategies of product and process design.
 5.3.
 Flow diagrams.
 5.4.
 Environmental and safety considerations.
 5.5.
 Waste reduction and resource management.
 5.6.
 Risk assessment.
 5.7.
 Reporting design data.
 5.8.
-Case studies of industrial manufacturing processes: process, applications, and environment pollution (workshops)
+Case studies of industrial manufacturing processes: process, applications, and environment pollution (workshops) 5.9.
+Renewable energy system.

 Learning Objectives